Paul's Relationship with the Corinthian Christians

 The Main Stages of Paul's Interactions with the Christians in Corinth

-1) The Initial Mission of Paul, Silvanus/Silas, and Timothy in Corinth (ca. 50-52 AD): 2A) While living in Ephesus, Paul maintains regular contact with the Christian community in Corinth (ca. 53-57 AD): 2B) Paul writes what is now called the "First Letter to the Corinthians" (ca. 54 AD): 2C) Paul and his associates visit and write to the Christians in Corinth several more times (ca. 55-57 AD):
+1) The Initial Mission of Paul, Silvanus/Silas, and Timothy in Corinth (ca. AD 50-52): 2A) While living in Ephesus, Paul maintains regular contact with the Christian community in Corinth (ca. AD 53-57): 2B) Paul writes what is now called the "First Letter to the Corinthians" (ca. AD 54): 2C) Paul and his associates visit and write to the Christians in Corinth several more times (ca. AD 55-57): 3) After leaving Ephesus, Paul visits Corinth one last time (ca. AD 58): X) After Paul’s death (ca. AD 64-64), the Christian community in Corinth continues to flourish: See also my page on Pauline Chronology.

 A Summary of the Correspondence between Paul and the Corinthians:

-Different scholars have advanced a variety of proposals about the total number of letters written between Paul and the Christians in Corinth, from as few as four to as many as 7 different letters.
+Different scholars have advanced a variety of proposals about the total number of letters written between Paul and the Christians in Corinth, from as few as four to as many as seven different letters.
 The following is only one possible suggestion:

-1-4 - Unity within Diversity; Worldly Wisdom vs. Foolishness of Cross; Paul as the "Father" of the Christians in Corinth
+1–4 - Unity within Diversity; Worldly Wisdom vs. Foolishness of the Cross; Paul as "Father" of the Christians in Corinth

 5 - Christian Freedom is not the same as licentiousness (example: case of the man with his stepmother)